-Operation Plandemic: Return of the Cold War or the beginning of a new quality of power games?
+Operation Plandemic: Return of the Cold War or the beginning of a new quality of war?

 The massive comeback of the use of Cold War instruments in the struggle for power, territory and financial influence has been taking place since about 2004 when Russian foreign policy began to react sharply to the events of the Ukrainian Orange Revolution.
 “The emphasis on the linguistic connection has led Kremlin political technologists to the idea of creating unified, linguistically interconnected information space in order to influence narratives and interpretations of events.
 Russia came up with the massive concept of influencing the information space first and brought it to a high degree of perfection.
 But today it is no longer alone.
 In recent years, we have seen the involvement of other players in the field of misinformation: China, Iran, Saudi Arabia and others.
 Right now, as you read this work, the media of Russian and Chinese propaganda surpassed in the reach (reach and share) the capacity of world-renowned media, according to a study by The Computational Propaganda Project at Oxford University.

 Thanks to advanced information technologies, the paradigm of the environment and the method have fundamentally changed.
 At present, we are no longer talking about the media or channels of narrative dissemination, but about entire dissemination ecosystems.
 The spreading ecosystem is basically a complex of information units cooperating in taking over, sharing, commenting on and enriching basic Russian narratives.
-These units include social media accounts associated with live people or robotic software, data experts, meme-boards, disinformation media, extremist media, mailing lists, blogs, videos, podcasts, some journalists, public figures and other disseminators.
+These units include social media accounts associated with real humans or robotic software, data experts, meme-boards, disinformation media, extremist media, mailing lists, blogs, videos, podcasts, some journalists, public figures, influencers and other disseminators.
 The author of the term spreading ecosystem is Dr. Jonathan Albright of the Berkman-Klein Center at Harvard, a specialist in disinformation dissemination analysis.

 Today, the creation of disinformation is no longer based on a single-center, which is subject to rigid rules of organization and hierarchy, or the requirement of absolute secrecy.
 Instead, the Russians chose the path of intermediaries, subcontractors, and helpful idiots as the most important players in the industry — all at once.
 Various actors are involved in the production and distribution of disinformation, from subordinate Russian and Russian-controlled oligarchs who hire subcontractors in target countries, through “proxy media” and pseudo media that do not cooperate with the Kremlin components in any visible way.
 Also, through troll factories of false debates and false counterfeits to circles of domestic sympathizers and consumers of conspiracy theories, who run this activity voluntarily and with enthusiasm, driven by various personal motives.